ivxvm/turing-elm/notes.md

 * Vdom creates a lot of tricky issues with css transitions, because of implicit element insertions and deletions.

 * Trick for opacity gradients using "mix-blend-mode: hard-light" and gray color stops: https://stackoverflow.com/a/15624692

+* Safari doesn't support outlines with rounded corners, the same can be achieved with box-shadow as a workaround

+* Safari needs prefix for user-select: "-webkit-user-select"